Everything you need to know about SpO2 on Apple's smartwatch

 If you’re new to measuring blood oxygen levels (also known as SpO2), you’re probably wondering exactly what the data from the Apple Watch’s Blood Oxygen app tells you.

-Though Apple stresses this feature isn’t intended for medical use, detecting the oxygen levels in your blood can be extremely useful.
-Instead of diagnosing conditions, the aim is to give you more information and push you to a health professional if required.
+Though Apple emphasizes that this feature isn’t intended for medical use, detecting oxygen levels in your blood can be extremely useful.
+Rather than diagnosing conditions, the aim is to provide you with more information and encourage you to consult a health professional if necessary.

 We’ve explored the benefits of pulse oximetry and measuring blood oxygen levels in detail separately, but, in brief, this data can be used to inform conditions such as sleep apnea, asthma, pneumonia, and other serious, respiratory-related illnesses.